The Problem With Scheduling Time Instead of Energy

 Stress Spikes:

-A crisis hits – product issue, client emergency, family situation.
-Your entire energy curve flattens.
-Everything feels demanding.
+The instinct when a crisis hits is to push harder through it, but that instinct is working directly against the biology you just spent two weeks understanding.
+A crisis does not pause your energy curve.
+It compresses it.
+A product issue, client emergency, or family situation flattens your entire capacity while simultaneously raising the stakes of every decision.
+Everything feels demanding because everything has become demanding.
 This is temporary.
 Simplify your calendar that day.
 Batch your true high-demand work to the next week when the crisis passes.
 Today, do what you must and protect yourself from adding complexity.

 Inconsistent Patterns: